-The tiny beachside village of Junquillal is devoid of tourists, even in high season, so if you are looking to get off the beaten track in Costa Rica then Junquillal is the perfect location.
+This small, coastal community is peaceful and quiet even in high season.
+If you are looking to get off the beaten track in Costa Rica, Playa Junquillal is the perfect location.

 Playa Junquillal beach

-Lie on the beach and watch the parrots and cranes fly overhead.
+Watch howler monkeys swing in the trees or lie on the beach and watch parrots and cranes fly overhead.

 If you like nature and solitude, Playa Junquillal has to be one of the best beaches in Guanacaste.

 There are multiple locations to observe sea turtles in Costa Rica but we visited Playa Junquillal because we wanted to get involved in turtle conservation in Costa Rica.

 As a family of five, we found few volunteering opportunities on our family gap year so we leapt at the chance to help at Playa Junquillal’s turtle sanctuary.

 Playa Junquillal is one of Costa Rica’s most important nesting sites for Leatherback and Olive Ridley Turtles.
 However, it is not a designated conservation area like Ostional, Costa Rica.
 This is a local project started by ecologically minded local people.

 Run in partnership with the World Wildlife Fund, the project aims to protect turtle nests from poachers.
 During the nesting season (July-February) groups of volunteers patrol the beach looking for nesting turtles.

 Egg laying turtles are carefully observed and nests marked.
 Once the adult has returned to the sea, the eggs are carefully dug up and rehomed in a secure, beachside ‘nursery’.
 This prevents being stolen, trod on by unsuspecting visitors or taken by predators.
 When hatched, the turtle hatchlings are collected and released into the sea at sunset.